landoskape/syd/README.md

         # Any time the session changes, update the neurons to pick from
         self.on_change("session", self.update_session)

-        # Since we build callbacks for setting the range of the session and neuron parameters,
+        # Since we built callbacks for setting the range of the session
-        # we can use them here!
+        # and neuron parameters, we can use them here!
-        # To get the state, we can use self.state, which is the current state of the viewer (in the
+        # To get the state, we can use self.state, which is the current
-        # init function, it'll just be the default value for each parameter you've added already).
+        # state of the viewer (in the init function, it'll just be the
+        # default value for each parameter you've added already).
         self.update_mouse(self.state)

     def update_mouse(self, state):
         # Pseudo code for getting the number of sessions for a given mouse
-        num_sessions = get_num_sessions_from_mouse_name(state["mouse"])
+        num_sessions = get_num_sessions(state["mouse"])

         # Now we update the number of sessions to pick from
         self.update_integer("session", max=num_sessions - 1)

         # Now we need to update the neurons to choose from ....
         # But!
-Updating the session parameter might trigger a change to the session value.
+Updating the session parameter might trigger a change to the
-        # So, instead of using the state dictionary that was passed into the function, we
+        # session value.
+So, instead of using the state dictionary that was
-        # can get the ~NEW~ state dictionary like this:
+        # passed into the function, we can get the ~NEW~ state dictionary like this:
         new_state = self.state

         # Then perform the session update callback!